LibreTexts/default-env/README.md

 ### Step 6: Committing to Github

 1. If you made your changes within a branch other than master, be sure to commit your changes made within `~/jupyterhub/config.yaml` and `~/jupyterhub-staging/staging-config.yaml` and then push and make a pull request on the [default-env repository](https://github.com/LibreTexts/default-env).
 Otherwise, simply push straight to the master branch.
+2. Tag the image by now running [`git tag 2.x`](https://www.freecodecamp.org/news/git-tag-explained-how-to-add-remove/).
+Tags work similar to branches and you will tag whichever commit you are currently located at.
+Push the tag with `git push origin 2.x`.
+If you need to update a tag, use the `-f` parameter like `git tag -f 2.x`.

 ## Legacy environment